Career consultation support services

 - 5-15 minutes – to introduce Career Services and announce specific events

-- 30-90 minutes – to facilitate an entire workshop on a topic of your choice, tailored to your discipline
+- 30-90 minutes – to facilitate a workshop (resume reviews or mock interviews) on a topic of your choice, tailored to your discipline

 Internships & experiential learning